wowucco/insomnia-api/Readme.md

+## Description
+Give away info about artists, albums, tracks by Yii2 rest server.
-# Using Deezer and LastFm API by Yii2 rest server
+Sources of info is LastFm, Deezer and Youtube by API

 ## What is inside:
     * Postgres